pagedjs/pagedjs-website/src/content/en/pages/examples.md

 ---

 Paged.js is in use in a lot of different projects, from publishing workflows to handcrafted books.
 Here are some examples.
-Drop us a line at *contact at pagedjs dot org* if you want to show your work in there.
+Drop us a line at [contact@pagedjs.org](mailto:contact@pagedjs.org) if you want to show your work in there.